Publius Ventidius: History

-After Antony had come to an agreement with Octavian off of Cape Misenum (probably in August 39), he sent Ventidius with several legions in response to a Parthian invasion launched in 40 BC.
 Ventidius' first major success came when he defeated Quintus Labienus and Phranipates (the best of King Orodes' military commanders) at the Battle of the Cilician Gates and the Amanus Pass.
 After hearing of the battles while in Athens, Antony put on a public feast in the town, then proceeded to the Levant to join him.

 Despite this setback, the Parthians launched another invasion into Syria led by Pacorus, the son of King Orodes.
 Ventidius met Pacorus' huge army in the Battle of Cyrrhestica where he inflicted an overwhelming defeat which resulted in the death of Pacorus.
 This victory was the culmination of Ventidius' campaigns, which confined the Parthians within Media (Medes) and Mesopotamia, and psychologically avenged the losses of Crassus, particularly at Carrhae.
 Ventidius could have pursued the Parthians even further: but, according to Plutarch, Ventidius had concerns regarding the possible jealousy of Antony; and, he preferred to subdue those who had rebelled against Roman authority to pursuing the Parthians with his forces.

 One such rebel was Antiochus of Commagene, whom he besieged in Samosata.
 Antiochus tried to make peace with Ventidius, but Ventidius told him to approach Antony directly.
 Wanting some of the glory for himself, Antony would not allow a treaty and proceeded to take over the siege.
 Antony's siege proved to be less effective than Ventidius', and Antony made peace.
 Whereas the treaty Antiochus originally offered Ventidius contained an indemnity of 1,000 talents, the final treaty with Antony had an indemnity of only 300 talents.
 After peace was concluded, Antony sent Ventidius back to Rome where he celebrated a triumph, the first Roman to triumph over the Parthians.
+In this way, he also became "the only man known to have been on both sides of a triumphal procession, a victim turned victor."
 After celebrating his triumph, Ventidius is not mentioned again.